tanerijun/next-community-feed-app/README.md

-Community Feed app using NextJS and Stack Overflow API This is Roy Derk's
+Community Feed app using NextJS and Stack Overflow API, SSR style This is Roy Derk's